jashankaur65/Isd_Project3/README.md

 Assignment 1: Bank Account and Client Management

 ## Encapsulation
-[use this section to explain how Encapsulation was achieved in the BankAccount and Transaction classes.]
+Encapsulation in the BankAccount and Transaction classes is achieved by using private attributes and providing public methods like deposit() and withdraw() to interact with them.
+This ensures data is validated and protected from direct modification.